Surrey Canal: History and land use

 The remaining land use is predominantly industrial, including waste and recycling processing facilities on Landmann Way and a London Overground maintenance depot.

-Redevelopment
+Proposed redevelopment

 A development proposal, which received planning consent in March 2012, was thoroughly investigated by The Guardian newspaper in 2016 and 2017.
 As a result of funding claims that were false and links between the developer and Lewisham council, the scheme was cancelled.
 The developer (Renewal) was found to have no experience of such a scheme and lacked funds.
 It was registered in overseas tax havens.

-Followers of Millwall, local residents, former players, football commentators and supporters of clubs across the world expressed their concern about the scheme because it endangered a club with very close community links.
+Followers of Millwall, local residents, former players, football commentators and supporters of clubs across the world expressed their concern about the scheme because it endangered a club with close community links.

-It is hoped that the club's own proposals will be adopted in due course (this at 8th Feb, 2017.)